L. Enrique Garcia: Career

-Since 2017, he is President of the Council of International Relations for Latin America (RIAL),Chairman of The Trust for the Americas and Co President of The Ibero-American Council for Productivity and Competitiveness (CIPYC).
+Since 2017, he is President of the Council of International Relations for Latin America (RIAL), Chairman of The Trust for the Americas and Co President of The Ibero-American Council for Productivity and Competitiveness (CIPYC).
 He is also a member of several boards of directors and member of advisory councils internationally.

-He has been Executive President and CEO of CAF-Development Bank of Latin America (26 years) from December 1991 to April 2017.
+He has been Executive President and CEO of CAF – Development Bank of Latin America and the Caribbean (26 years) from December 1991 to April 2017.
 Between 1989 and 1991 he was Minister of Planning and Coordination and Head of the Economic and Social Cabinet of the Bolivian Council of Ministers.
 During that time he was Governor of his country to the World Bank, the Inter-American Development Bank and a Member of the Development Committee of the International Monetary Fund and the World Bank.

 Until 1989 and for seventeen years he worked for the Inter-American Development Bank where he reached the position of Treasurer of the Institution.